hotosm/raw-data-api/docs/GETTING_STARTED_WITH_DOCKER.md

 ### 2. Configurations

-- Create `config.txt` inside /src/ folder.
+- Create `config.txt` inside / folder.
 You can use any of the appropriate commands below or you use your familiar methods in your code editor/file explorer.

 ```
-touch src/config.txt #Linux
+touch config.txt #Linux
-wsl touch src/config.txt #Windows with WSL
+wsl touch config.txt #Windows with WSL
-echo >> src/config.txt #Windows without WSL
+echo >> config.txt #Windows without WSL
 ```

 - Database configuration: